Around 15% of homebuyers pay cash for their new homes. Just because a lot of people don’t pay cash, does that mean you shouldn’t either?

 Now let’s go into more detail about why it might be a good idea to go with cash.
 Here are the most important pros of buying a house with all cash.

 Makes You More Attractive to the Sellers

 Money is money, right?
-Well, not necessarily.
+Well, not necessarily these days.
 If you come to a seller and let them know you have cash money to buy the place, they are going to take you more seriously.

-If you have to go through the process of getting a mortgage, they might not be sure that you’ll qualify for your loan.
+If you have to go through the process of getting a mortgage, they might not be sure that you will qualify for your loan.
 If you don’t already have a preapproval, that makes things even more difficult.

-Applying for a mortgage makes the sales process take more time than if you’re going to hand over cash at the time of the sale.
+Applying for a mortgage makes the sales process take more time than if you are going to hand over cash at the time of the sale.

 There is a possibility that the borrower won’t qualify for a mortgage, which means they could take the house off the market and end up having the deal fall through.
 With a cash buyer, the sellers don’t have to worry about that, which is why they are often more attractive to sellers.

 Cash Buyers Often Get a Better Deal